 Perhaps, you envy a co-worker or your boss; or your lecturer; or leaders in your industry; or a relative; or a friend; or even me (can’t believe you envy me though).
 Why do you envy these people?

-I personally envied (maybe I still do envy) artistes and performers like Michael Jackson, Madonna, etc.; sportsmen like Michael Jordan, Floyd Mayweather, Lionel Messi, Christiano Ronaldo, Ussein Bolt, etc.; authors and speakers like Dale Carnegie, Malcom Gladwell, Brian Tracy, Anthony Robbins, Jim Rohn, etc.; businessmen like Bill Gates, Warren Buffet, Carlos Slim Helu, Aliko Dangote, etc.;
+I personally envied (maybe I still do envy) artists and performers like Michael Jackson, Madonna, etc.; sportsmen like Michael Jordan, Floyd Mayweather, Lionel Messi, Christiano Ronaldo, Usain Bolt, etc.; authors and speakers like Dale Carnegie, Malcolm Gladwell, Brian Tracy, Anthony Robbins, Jim Rohn, etc.; businessmen like Bill Gates, Warren Buffet, Carlos Slim Helu, Aliko Dangote, etc.;

 I don’t envy these people because I wish they were not who they are, but because I wish I was personally on the same level they are on.
 I sum, I just wish I was one of them!
 I believe you do have a list like this too.
 In fact, I am tempted to agree that ALL these people also had people they wanted to be like while growing up.
 So, I am not alone after all!

 If, I wish I was on their level, why am I not there yet?

 The truth is, envy, just like “talk”, is very cheap!
 It is very easy to envy someone ahead of you in something.
 Of course, who wouldn’t want to be the richest man on earth, or the best footballer on earth, or the most Grammy award winner ever, or like Abraham, the father of many nations?
 Almost everyone does!
 But have we really sat down to ask ourselves if we are ready to make the sacrifices these people made?
 Are we really ready to take the risks these people took to get there?